isomerpages/imda-codesg/events/workshops/_posts/2018-01-07-digital-maker-creating-games-with-push-buttons-using-microbit.md

 Participants are required to bring writing materials and their own microbit if they have received one at previous IMDA Digital Maker workshops.

-Admission is free and registration is required here or at library e-kiosks.
+Admission is free and registration is required <a href="https://www.nlb.gov.sg/golibrary2/e/digital-maker-creating-games-with-push-buttons-using-microbit-pixel-labsnlb-38944270" target="_blank">here</a> or at library e-kiosks.

 Participants are advised to arrive 15 minutes before the start of the workshop, as allocated seats will be released to interested participants 5 minutes after the start of the workshop.